potassium-free & 4 mmol/l potassium Solutions for Haemofiltration

 Things you must do

-Tell your doctor that you a
+Tell your doctor that you are taking this

 - you are about to be started on any new medicine